-As compared to June 2013, national retail sales decreased 0.3% in June 2014.
-Please scroll over any state to see how that state did in June 2014, as compared to same time last year.
+As compared to July 2013, national retail sales increased 1.2% in July 2014.
+Please scroll over any state to see how that state did in July 2014, as compared to same time last year.

 Various factors, such as demographics, weather, local economic conditions, and sporting events affect any store’s performance.
 These factors make it difficult to understand how much of performance is due to controllable actions and how much is a result of circumstances in a store’s local area.
 For example, is a specific store underperforming due to a colder winter, or because a new circular is not resonating well?

 To answer such questions, the APT Index captures daily sales and transaction data from more than 50,000 stores and restaurants, providing a comprehensive view of store performance by micro-geography.
 The APT Index can be used for making a variety of strategic and tactical decisions:

 Watch the APT index report on Hurricane Sandy’s impact